Frequently Asked Questions

 7. Make sure your computer's anti-virus software is up-to-date and install a firewall.
 Unprotected connections are vulnerable to infection by viruses that are programmed to open gateways to send spam from your computer.
 Having an unprotected computer may result in your unwilling participation as a courier for spam.

-8. Inform your friends and family that you do not wish to have your e-mail address shared with others.
+8. Inform your friends and family that you do not wish to have your email address shared with others.

 9. Check your "sent mail" folders for suspicious/unrecognized messages to ensure that all sent mail is being sent by you and not by a spammer to send messages from your computer.

 10. Be careful when signing up for mailing lists and always check their policies regarding how they secure your email address.
-Hopefully this will result in receiving only the e-mails you want and not spam.
+Hopefully this will result in receiving only the emails you want and not spam.

 For Spam Control: